casact/actsim/README.md

 # ---------------------------------------------
 # Import required modules
 # ---------------------------------------------
-from actrisk import load_config, DistributionFitter from actstats import actuarial as act
+from ActSim import load_config, DistributionFitter from actstats import actuarial as act

 # ---------------------------------------------